jhaumont/enter-the-daggerverse/runbooks/english/05-use-interactive-dagger-shell.md

 # Introducing Dagger Shell

-The Mar 26, 2025, Dagger.io's team [announced](dagghttps://dagger.io/blog/a-shell-for-the-container-age-introducing-dagger-shell) an amazing feature: Dagger Interractive Shell.
+The Mar 26, 2025, Dagger.io's team [announced](https://dagger.io/blog/a-shell-for-the-container-age-introducing-dagger-shell) an amazing feature: Dagger Interractive Shell.

-This feature is very usefull to test Dagger.io and allow Dagger to be used by non-developper people.
+This feature is very usefull to test Dagger.io.

 Dagger shell is not a shell like Bash, Zsh...It is more like [jq](https://jqlang.org) syntax.